 WI: The proudest moment in my journey with Iles Formula so far was that first call I received from the buyer at Bergdorf Goodman five years ago just as I had launched the brand.
 We had had no PR, not even a moment to organise all our branding and marketing materials.
 Simply, word of mouth had spread from the very first customers of Iles Formula and voilà, we were off to a great start.

 Likewise, we’ve learnt many lessons along the way and even more so over this period with the pandemic.
-Nobody could have forseen a global pandemic nor the interruptions to business life as we knew it so we have experienced issues with production which has not been great from a business perspective, but also on a personal level for me.
+Nobody could have forseen a global pandemic nor the interruptions to business life as we knew it so we have experienced issues with USA production lines which went from 6 weeks to 6 months, which has not been great from a business perspective, but also on a personal level for me.
 I received many emails daily from my customers who were missing the product and wanted the sense of care, repair and nurture to bring a little normality back to their lives at an otherwise extremely distressing time.

 How is your company changing the landscape?